Skiperpol/react-master-roadmap/react-and-ecosystem/jsx-drills/playground/src/exercises/01-jsx-basics/03-class-vs-className/README_TASK.md

 ## Instructions
 1. Try setting `class="title"` — observe the warning/error.
 2. Change to `className="title"`.
-3. Add a simple style in `index.css` and verify it works.
+3. Add a simple style in `style.css` and verify it works.

 ## Acceptance Criteria